avogt-sundn/oracle-on-openshift/README.md

        helm package helm-charts/oracle-db

-1. create a namespace on openshift
+1. Create a namespace on openshift

     - my name: gf-cicd

           oc project gf-cicd

+1. Create a secret to acess Oracle registry to download their images

+      - open your web browser and create an account at https://oracle.com
+      - use your credentials on creating this secret in the project

+            oc create secret docker-registry regcred \
+            --docker-server=container-registry.oracle.com \
+            --docker-username=avogt@s-und-n.de \
+            --docker-password=*** \
+            --docker-email=avogt@s-und-n.de

 1. Create a deployment, starting oracle

     - name for this oracle database is: test-ora19c